robur-coop/mkernel/README.md

 Our first objective is to _infer_ the devices needed for our unikernel.
 In this case, our unikernel in our host context is not really going to run.
-It will collect the devices we have in the list we pass to `Miou_solo5.run` and generate a JSON file describing the devices needed by our unikernel.
+It will collect the devices we have in the list we pass to `Mkernel.run` and generate a JSON file describing the devices needed by our unikernel.
 ```shell
 $ dune exec main.exe